truelossless/crocolang/README.md

 ## Building croco

-Building Croco can be a little bit tough because it relies on LLVM.
+Building Croco can be a little bit tough because it relies on LLVM and Clang.

+Download Clang and make sure it's available in your path.
 Build LLVM 11 from source and set the environment variable `LLVM_SYS_110_PREFIX` to your LLVM folder.
 Clone this repository and then run